-Abstract painter James Hyde was born in Philadelphia, and moved to New York City in the late 70’s to pursue a career as an artist.
-He currently lives and works in Brooklyn.
+James Hyde, born 1958 in Philadelphia, USA, lives and works in Brooklyn, New York, USA.
 His work ranges from paintings on photographic prints to large-scale installations, photography, and abstract furniture design.
 Mr. Hyde has lectured as a visiting professor at a number of institutions, including Yale University, the Art Institute of Chicago, the Skowhegan School of Painting and Sculpture, Bard College, and Cooper Union.
 He is represented by galleries in New York, Los Angeles, Paris, and Copenhagen.

 Recent solo exhibitions include Pyramid Lake, Reynolds Gallery, Richmond, Virginia, US (2016); Observatory and other recent painting, David Risley Gallery, Copenhagen, DK (2015); Landscape, Luis de Jesus, Los Angeles, CA, US (2015); Varieties of Useful Experience, Volume Gallery, Chicago, IL, US (2015); 20 Year Survey of James Hyde’s Paintings, C.Ar.D., Magazzini, Pianello Val Tidone, IT (2014); Reservoir, Freedman Gallery, Albright College, Reading, PA, US (2013);